 - Borrowing money to invest in bonds means earning a smaller investment return for the same risk as a 100% stock investor.

 - With a fixed stock risk premium and therefore low interest rates, suggesting low future stock returns, risk arbitragers have a limited opportunity to profit.

-The simplest explanation showing the value of prepaying debt when holding bonds in your investment portfolio considers:
+Bor>Borrowing at a Higher Interest Rate than the Investment Return on Bondsimplest explanation showing the value of prepaying debt when holding bonds in your investment portfolio considers: